Pytrex/NissanDefinitions/README.md

 ex. table name="Test" storageaddress="0x1234" userlevel="5"  Verify

 # ROM/Logger Definition Request
-ROM Definition Request can be made through the "Issues" section.
-A template will eventually be created to simplify this process.
-Logger Definition Requests will eventually have a set procedure.
-But for now, logger requests will be handled through PM's on RomRaider.
+ROM/Logger Definition Requests can be made through the "Issues" section.
+There are currently beta templates available to use for both ROM and Logger definition requests.
+Please utilize these templates, as they automatically assign labels and such. :)